 We strongly recommend that you take out comprehensive travel insurance that will cover any overseas medical costs, including medical evacuation, before you depart.
 Confirm that your insurance covers you for the whole time you'll be away and check what circumstances and activities are not included in your policy.
 Remember, regardless of how healthy and fit you are, if you can't afford travel insurance, you can't afford to travel.
 The Australian Government will not pay for a traveller's medical expenses overseas or medical evacuation costs.

-Medical facilities in Kosovo are below Australian standards.
+Medical facilities in Kosovo are severely under-equipped.
 In the event of a serious illness or accident, medical evacuation to a destination with appropriate facilities would be necessary.
 Costs for a medical evacuation could be considerable.

 Levels of air pollution in Kosovo can be high, particularly in winter when heavy smoke from coal and wood burning heaters can linger for days or even weeks.
 Accidental emission of toxic substances from factories is not uncommon and public health warnings after such accidents are not always issued.
 Sufferers of asthma or other bronchial conditions should seek medical advice.

-Travel in forested areas in Kosovo brings the risk of exposure to tick-borne encephalitis.
+Travel in forested areas in Kosovo brings the risk of exposure to tick-borne encephalitis, which can become fatal in some cases.
 Another tick-borne infection, Crimean Congo Haemorrhagic Fever (CCHF), is endemic to Kosovo.
 Ticks are common in country areas and are active from spring to autumn.
 We recommend you take measures to avoid tick-bites, particularly in rural areas.
-The National Institute of Public Health in Kosovo has reported that since 26 April 2010, there have been 84 suspected cases of CCHF, including five deaths.
-Cases have been reported in the municipalities of Malisheva, Rahovec, Suhareka, Klina and Gjakova.
+Mosquito-borne diseases are also present, including West Nile Virus.
 If you suffer from a fever during your visit in Kosovo you should seek immediate medical attention.
 More information of CCHF can be found at the WHO website.

 Where to get help

-Australia does not have an Embassy or Consulate in Kosovo.
-The Australian Embassy in Austria provides consular assistance to Australians in Kosovo.
-Contact details are:
+Australia does not have a Resident Embassy or Consulate in Kosovo.
+You can contact the Australian Government at the Australian Embassy in Vienna, Austria for consular assistance in Kosovo.

 The British Embassy in Pristina can provide limited emergency consular assistance to Australians in Kosovo.
 This does not include passport or visa services.
 Contact details are: